NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 that you would need to apply the DRM during that phase one time.
 With this setup, you are able to apply the DRM dynamically.
 So, if you had a 24 hour video where you want to apply DRM to some but not all of it, you need to be able to use JIT packaging.
-Additionally, if you setup live streaming, you will always need to use the AWS Elemental MediaPackage setup, so this is a great time to learn.
+Additionally, if you set up live streaming, you will always need to use the AWS Elemental MediaPackage setup, so this is a great time to learn.